mikemillerr/House_Prices_Project/README.md

     - Visualization to make the case

 ### The Presentation:
-In directory presentation a pdf of a given business presentation can be found it .
-The transcript of the presentation can be found in the notes.
+In directory presentation a pdf of a given business presentation can be found it.
+There is a transcript of the presentation can in the notes.
 The time box of the business presentation was 5 minutes.